 Cosmic Ecosystems

-The conference will cover a range of themes that focus on delineating and connecting the different scales and phases of the CGM, with a clear emphasis on their links to cosmological themes.
-The below themes aim to build a coherent picture of the cosmic ecosystem by systematically linking scales and phases.
+The conference covered a range of themes that focus on delineating and connecting the different scales and phases of the CGM, with a clear emphasis on their links to cosmological themes.

 These themes are detailed further below.